American Association of Teachers of Spanish and Portuguese: Career center

 The AATSP offers employment opportunity information to its members by way of an online career center.
 This interactive tool allows job seekers to search for jobs based on their personal criteria and allows employers from school districts, colleges, and universities to announce job openings.

 Publications

 Hispania is the official journal of the AATSP.
 From its inception, it was envisioned as a scholarly publication and also as a source of practical advice for classroom teachers.
 It features articles on literature, language, theoretical and applied linguistics, cultural studies, and book and media reviews.
 It has steadily grown in prestige and has had 12 editors through the years; the present editor is Dr. Sheri Spaine Long of University of Alabama at Birmingham.
 Publications are in March, June, September, and December.
 Hispania is a member of the Council of Editors of Learned Journals.

 Enlace is the AATSP's online newsletter that contains timely articles of interest to members.
 The Portuguese Newsletter features items of interest about the Luso-Brazilian world.
 They are both published in the spring and fall.

+Albricias is published by The Sociedad Honoraria Hispánica (SHH) and contains essays, poetry, and short articles as well as photography and artwork created by student members of the SHH.
+Albricias is distributed in print to student contributors and their chapter sponsors and is permanently archived in electronic form on the AATSP website.
+Cash awards are presented to award-winning student contributions to the journal.